cf73/humanity/content/collections/pages/donate.md

     content:
       -
         type: text
-        text: 'Also, throughout this site, as we highlight the inspiring efforts of those in the trenches of positive change and at the forefront of civilization, we champion those as well who make quieter but equally positive changes every day in every distant neighborhood.'
+        text: 'Throughout this site, as we highlight the inspiring efforts of those in the trenches of positive change and at the forefront of civilization, we also champion those who make quieter but equally positive changes every day in every distant neighborhood.'
   -
     type: paragraph
     content: